PROJect -Re- GeneRatIOn

 So let’s look at that learning process in a bit more detail…

-The beginning of the program is dedicated to exploring key concepts, such as sustainability, the circular economy, and systems, as well as orienting the students to Thetis Island and its many nooks and crannies of awesomeness.
+The beginning of the program is dedicated to exploring key concepts, such as sustainability, the circular economy, and living systems, as well as orienting the students to Thetis Island and its many nooks and crannies of awesomeness.
 We will also spend time developing our mini ReGen community as it will be essential to working together on the project.
 In the second week we will invite Thetis Islanders to pitch their project ideas to the group.
-We welcome all types of projects, but they must all share the common aim to improve Thetis Island’s adaptability and resilience to climate change through regenerative approaches.
+We welcome all types of projects, but they must all share the common aim to improve Thetis Island’s sustainability through regenerative approaches.
 After selecting a project, students will be guided through the design process of project ideation and planning, implementation, and review.
 As part of this, we will seek and work alongside community members who will help us realize our projects.
 Lastly, students will be asked to contribute to the site blog where they will share multi-media posts that reflect their experiences.

 Check out one of our design projects, The People's Apothecary Garden, from our summer 2020 program, and listen to the group's podcast series, the ThINCpod on our blog.